R. Fernandez Classical Guitars made by Esteve Guitars (January 11, 2015). Real Spanish Guitars made in Spain.

 Bridge of R.Fernandez 40

 The R.Fernandez 70 has solid western red cedar sound board, solid Indian rosewood back and sides, ebony fingrboard, rosewood bridge with string block inlay, 5 strut Spanish fan bracing, deluxe real wood rosette, real wood binding, real bone saddle and nut, deluxe tuners.
 52mm nut width, 650mm scale, 380mm lower bout, 295mm upper bout, 105mm body depth, 490mm body length.
 First quality is Sold Out.
-One 2nd quality at discount with a cosmetic distortion on the soundboard but good sound and playability, $1000
+One left, 2nd quality discounted with a cosmetic distortion on the soundboard but good sound and playability, $1000 with case plus shipping.
+See Video in Private section of YouTube at: https://www.youtube.com/watch?v=Wz1BaltGC3I

 R.Fernandez 70 Front view and back view